mrlatency/tianxinxu/README.md

 4. **Build and Run Docker Containers**: Execute the same Docker commands on the VM.
 5. **Configure Firewall and DNS**: Open necessary ports and (optionally) configure a custom domain.

-*Refer to your cloud provider's documentation for detailed instructions.*

 ---